keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience2.md

 * The first sequence of this cluster was isolated from a patient who has travelled to Italy before being diagnosed in Vienna.

-* Another patient travelled from Vienna to Burgenland.
+* Another patient travelled from Vienna to Burgenland in Austria.

 * This is a unique case of an infection cluster where the origin of the virus can be deducted with certain confidence, and the further transmission is geographically limited.

-* Although this viral lineage was able to spread locally in Vienna, the last representative of the branch was isolated at the beginning of April.
+* Although this viral lineage was able to spread locally in Vienna, the last representative of the branch was isolated at the beginning of April 2020.
 This suggests that lockdown measures in the capital effectively stopped the spread of the lineage.

 # [Explore the data on your own!](https://nextstrain.org/community/jgenger/SARS-CoV-2-project/NextstrainAustriav20?branchLabel=clade&d=tree,map&f_country=Austria&m=div&p=full)

 * You can explore the data in more details by clicking on "**Explore the data yourself**" in the upper right corner.
+We recommend this function, as it allows you to

-* Click on a branch to magnify it.
-Click again to zoom out.
+  * Click on a branch to magnify it, and click again for zooming out.

-* You can also filter for samples taken from different geographical locations be scrolling down and clicking on the name of the location under the map.
+  * Filter for samples taken from different geographical locations by scrolling down and clicking on the name of the location under the map.

 * If you want to gain a deeper understanding on this topic, we recommend the following links
   * <a href="https://www.nytimes.com/interactive/2020/04/30/science/coronavirus-mutations.html" target="_ blank">How SARS-CoV-2 mutates and spreads</a>